algorand/bls_sigs_ref/README.md

 # BLS signatures hash to BLS12-381 reference impls

-This repository contains reference implementations of the BLS12-381 hashes to G1 and G2.
+This repository contains reference implementations of hash functions to BLS12-381 G1 and G2.

+Full BLS signatures implementations are WIP.

 **Note: this code is WIP.**

-This code is based on [bls12-381_hash](https://github.com/kwantam/bls12-381_hash).
+This code started as a fork of [bls12-381_hash](https://github.com/kwantam/bls12-381_hash).
 The main differences are:

-1. This implementation hashes to base field elements using hash_to_field specified in the [BLS standards WG v1 spec](https://github.com/pairingwg/bls_standard/blob/master/minutes/spec-v1.md)
+1. This implementation hashes to base field elements using `hash_to_field` specified in the [BLS standards WG v1 spec](https://github.com/pairingwg/bls_standard/blob/master/minutes/spec-v1.md)

 2. This implementation includes *only* constant-time, indifferentiable hashes to G1 and G2 based on Constructions #2 and #5 of [WB19](https://bls-hash.crypto.fyi).

-3. This implementation chooses the sign of the output points differently than in WB19, which eases interoperability by relaxing constraints on sqrt implementations.
+3. This implementation chooses the sign of the output points differently than in WB19, with the goal of easing interoperability by relaxing constraints on sqrt implementations.

    In particular, WB19 Section 4 defines maps Map1: Fp -> Ell1 and Map2: Fp^2 -> Ell2.
    Taking Map1 as an example (Map2 is analogous), the process is